cyrsis/wsbdegenerate/README.md

 ## Inspiration

-Started with a guy in youtube saying beloved GameStop is going out of businss.
+Started with a guy in youtube saying beloved GameStop is going out of business.

 and the youtube said Solana is unstoppable

-I do my part as Support by buying then YOLO life saving at GameStop
+I do my part as Support the community by buying then YOLO life saving at GameStop

 different stage while packing with crowdsourced idea and confirmation(DD).

 Cover the strong basic BUY AND STRONG HOLD

 The diamond hand strategy and diamond ball strategy

+Best use of the bananas

 During the evolve of our education with different point of views of unknow people in the website with lot of wrinkle brains